kaiimran/zoo-pos-system/README.md

-# Project Title: Zoo D’ Nirvana System
+# Zoo D’ Nirvana POS System
+Password: zooadmin

 # Project Background
 After a few discussions, we decided to create a zoo point-of-sale system called Zoo D’ Nirvana System for this project.
 The main purpose of creating this program is to make the business operation of the zoo more efficient.